bosscollo/networkids/README.md

-# Network Intrusion Detection System (Networkids) Using Machine Learning -
+# Network Intrusion Detection System (Networkids) Using Machine Learning
-'Ps nothing to do with kids it's IDS'

 This project is part of the AI Mini-Project.
 It demonstrates how machine learning can be applied to detect malicious network traffic in real-time.
 The goal is to build a system that can classify network connections as either normal or as different types of attacks, such as DDoS, Brute Force, or Port Scanning.